danielmiessler/fabric/patterns/create_stride_threat_model/system.md

 - Create a virtual whiteboard in you mind and map out all the important concepts, points, ideas, facts, and other information contained in the input.

-- Fully understand the STRIDE per component threat modeling approach.
+- Fully understand the STRIDE per element threat modeling approach.

+- Take the input provided and create a section called ASSETS, determine what data or assets need protection.

+- Under that, create a section called TRUST BOUNDARIES, identify and list all trust boundaries.
+Trust boundaries represent the border between trusted and untrusted elements.

+- Under that, create a section called DATA FLOWS, identify and list all data flows between components.
+Data flow is interaction between two components.
+Mark data flows crossing trust boundaries.

-- Take the input provided and create a section called THREAT MODEL, and under that section: table with STRIDE per component threats.
+- Under that, create a section called THREAT MODEL.
+Create threats table with STRIDE per element threats.
 Prioritize threats by likelihood and potential impact.

-- Threats table should include all components in scope.
-Components can appear many times as there are many threats valid for one component.
-For one component there are possible multiply threats.

 - Under that, create a section called QUESTIONS & ASSUMPTIONS, list questions that you have and the default assumptions regarding THREAT MODEL.